jeromegn/jeromegn.github.com/_posts/2013-01-23-be-a-gatekeeper-of-code.md

 Code that's properly tested.

 Pull requests are abundant, **great pull requests are scarce**.

-To find those gems: read the entire code, question every line and every decisions.
+Your duty is to read the entire code, question every line and every decisions.
 For the less-than-great pull requests: thoroughly comment in a friendly-yet-critical manner, pointing the developer in the right direction without revealing the answer.
 The goal being to preserve the consistency and quality of the code.